Automorphisms of Hopf manifolds: Hopf manifolds

+Let $\Gamma$ be a subgroup generated by $g$.
+We will prove that $\Gamma$ contains a normal subgroup of $M$ of finite index.
+As $\Gamma$ is a subgroup of $M$, there exists a commutative diagram

-So we proved that the index of $\Gamma$ is finite in $M$.
-Then there exists a normal subgroup of $M$ that is contained in $\Gamma$.
+where both $(\Co^n \backslash 0)/\Gamma$ and $Y$ are compact.
+Note that there is no infinite covering maps between compact complex manifolds, so the index of $\Gamma$ in $M$ is finite.
+So there exists a normal subgroup of $M$ that is contained in $\Gamma$.
 This is a normal subgroup of finite index generated by a contraction. \end{proof}

 So we proved the following statement:

 \begin{corollary} Every Hopf manifold can be obtained from a primary Hopf manifold by taking a quotient by a finite group. \end{corollary}

 Note that the quotient map from the corollary above is not unique.
 However there are the preferable ones.
 We will prove that for every Hopf manifold $Y$ there exists a primary Hopf manifold $X$ such that all the automorphisms of $Y$ can be raised to automorphisms of $X$.